Certifying the Nonexistence of Feasible Path Between Power System Operating Points: An Algorithm for Certifying Disconnectedness of an OPF Feasible Space

 \subsection{Proposed Algorithm for Certifying Disconnectedness}

 If the method from~\cite{molzahn-nonconvexity_search} succeeds, the resulting points $A$, $B$, and $C$ identify a non-convexity in the OPF feasible space.
 Since a disconnected region is necessarily non-convex, the points $A$, $B$, and $C$ may (but do not necessarily) indicate disconnectedness.
-To certify disconnectedness, we seek to further show that the feasible points $A$ and $B$ are separated by a hyperplane on which all points are infeasible with respect to the OPF constraints~\eqref{eq:pf1}--\eqref{eq:OPF9}.
-Since all feasible paths between points $A$ and $B$ must pass through this hyperplane, no feasible path exists and the points $A$ and $B$ thus belong to different disconnected components of the OPF feasible space.
+To certify disconnectedness, we seek to further show that the feasible points $A$ and $B$ are separated by a hyperplane on which all points are infeasible with respect to the \dkm{OPF constraints~\eqref{eq:pf1}--\eqref{eq:OPF8}, including voltage, reactive power, and flow limits}.
+In that case, since all feasible paths between points $A$ and $B$ must pass through this hyperplane, no feasible path exists and the points $A$ and $B$ thus belong to different disconnected components of the OPF feasible space.

 While any separating hyperplane would suffice, we leverage knowledge regarding the infeasibility of point $C$ by selecting the hyperplane perpendicular to the line segment between points $A$ and $B$ that passes through point $C$.
 This ensures that at least one point on the hyperplane is infeasible.
 Note that our numerical results in Section~\ref{Numerical_results} also consider various rotations when the hyperplane that is perpendicular to the line between points $A$ and $B$ fails to certify disconnectedness.